Antonio-Melo/COMP-Autoanalyze/README.txt

 but also intersection, union and complement (these last ones require the input of two automata).
 As it finishes all commands, it writes the output automata (after operations) to another .dot file and displays the automata in an image, in .png format.

 //TODO ** EXECUTE:

-//TODO **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
+**DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)
+A nossa ferramenta utiliza linguagem expecifica da linguagem do tipo dotyfile, na analise sintatica são esperados certos tokens em especifico, quando tal não acontece o parser na analise sintatica lança uma exceção onde ocorreu o erro, sendo esta exceção tratado na aplicação e mostrada ao utilizador o erro sintatico resultante.

 **SEMANTIC ANALYSIS: (Refer the possible semantic rules implemented by your tool.)
 Our tool obeys the semantic rules of a .dot file.